yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Lessons Learned:

-1. When the original requirements are proposed, they are usually belong to Product Level or Feature Level, which means that almost of them could be brokendown.
+1. When the original requirements are proposed, they are usually belong to Product Level and Feature Level, which means that almost of them could be brokendown.
 Although some requirements are belong to Function Level, they can still be broken down.
 What's more, the proposed original requirements could be the sub-requirements of other original requirements.

 2. The break down process of RAM model is complicated so that the workload is huge, especially for large scale requirement engineering.
 One requirement that that belongs to product level could be break down at least 8 requirements.
 Usually, one requirement could be broken down into tens of sub requirements.
 I think that it is better to develop a system or a software step by step.
 In other word, it is also better to split a large-scale project into small-scale project, not only for individual development studio, but also for big company.

 3. When I applying the MERTS, I also realized that the 'large scale' means huge workload.
 The MERTS require to identify kinds of weights for each requirement, which need import experts.
-The engineering work is quite different with programming, which really depends on the expeirence of team members.
+The engineering work is quite different with programming, since the identifing weightings of requirements really depends on the expeirence of team members.

-4. The calculate

 ##Reflections:
-1.When I have an idea, I take too much time to make it excutable.
-I think it is because I still do not master these two techniques, I am not familiar with them and not fully grasp these technologies.

-2.The reason why I only presents four attributes of requirements in this report is that the proportion of these four attributes is much higher than other attributes.
+1. The lecture discussed many other methods and theory that related to large scale/market-driven requirement engineering.
+We have discussed the RAM model, 2.The reason why I only presents four attributes of requirements in this report is that the proportion of these four attributes is much higher than other attributes.
 But maybe I can search a method to points them and check whether the rest attributes make sense.